Raising a toddler can be a challenge!

 - Doesn’t engage in pretend-play by 30 months

 - Shows little or no interest in peers

 - Has trouble with empathy and understanding other people’s feelings at 36 months of age or older

 - Has trouble talking about own feelings at 36 months of age or older

 Please check with the CDC for an updated list of symptoms.
 Some of the signs on the CDC page will give you things to look out for, even from the baby stage.

 If you think your toddler is showing symptoms, or you have any other medical concerns, then please speak with a qualified medical professional immediately.

 Whether your toddler is not affectionate or your child won’t sleep, you can make snap judgments and assume something might be wrong.

-A toddler’s rejection of hugs and kisses or any other physical affection might be caused by various factors.
+Various factors might cause a toddler’s rejection of hugs and kisses or other physical affection.

 You should note any strange behaviors your child might display.
 You can offer the doctor a decent sense of what’s going on by keeping a journal indicating those behaviors’ regularity.